0Kaz/activerecord-sinatra-boilerplate/README.md

 <a href="/">back</a>
 ```

-## Adding URL Routing to our Restaurant app :
+<h2> Adding URL Routing to our Restaurant app :</h2>

-If we want to make our lists of Restaurants linked to more detailed informations , we can add URL routes for the path in ```show.erb````
+We can add URL routes for the path in ```show.erb``` if we wish to link our lists of restaurants with their specific page.

 ```
 <h1>My Restaurant App</h1>